|

 Mike Liebenberg has been re-building a tractor engine in a new life after coming here with his family from Zambia.
 Liebenberg, who speaks both English and Njanja gave up his own business and home for this job so his three children will be able to attend post-secondary institutions.
 The 45 year old man began the paperwork to move to Canada after visiting in 2000 and finally arrived in September 2005.
 “Provost is such a friendly place, it’s amazing.”
-The coldest it gets in his native country is -12 degrees Celsius while in summer it reaches 38 degrees Celsius—and concedes he has “no idea” what -30 or -40 feels like . . . .
+The coldest it gets in his native country is -12 degrees Celsius while in summer it reaches 38 degrees Celsiusand concedes he has “no idea” what -30 or -40 feels like . . . .
 I can’t imagine that.”
 This winter has been one of the warmest in memory here. ©Provost News Photo.

-February 8 edition of The Provost News.
+More in February 8 edition of The Provost News.

 Want to Subscribe to The Provost News?
 Click here.